Skip to Content

-At Dischley Law, PLLC, our seasoned legal professionals are your dedicated partners, offering robust defense strategies for those facing charges related to white collar crimes.
-As a leading white collar crime attorney Manassas trusts, our firm is composed of former prosecutors with over 25 years of experience, equipping us with unique insights into the intricacies of the legal system.
+At Dischley Law, PLLC, our seasoned legal professionals are your dedicated partners, offering robust defense strategies for those facing charges related to white-collar crimes.
+As a leading white-collar crime attorney Manassas trusts, our firm is composed of former prosecutors with over 25 years of experience, which equips us with insight into how the legal system actually operates in these cases.
 We proudly serve the Manassas community, offering personalized and client-focused services tailored to protect your rights and future.

-Our location in Manassas positions us to stay abreast of local legal trends and statutes specific to Northern Virginia.
-By leveraging our extensive background in prosecution, we anticipate the strategies that the opposition might employ, allowing us to develop strong defenses.
+Our location in Manassas positions us to stay informed about local legal trends and statutes specific to Northern Virginia.
+By drawing on our background in prosecution, we anticipate the strategies that the opposition might employ, allowing us to develop strong defenses.
 This proactive approach is invaluable in a legal landscape that is constantly evolving.

 Why Choose Dischley Law, PLLC?

 Clients in Manassas choose us not only for our legal acumen but for the peace of mind that comes from knowing you have a committed team on your side.
-Our attorney-client relationships are built on trust, transparency, and a mutual commitment to achieving the best possible outcome for your case.
+Our attorney‑client relationships are built on trust, transparency, and a mutual commitment to pursuing a thoughtful and informed approach for your case.

 Moreover, our commitment extends beyond standard legal practices.
 We believe in empowering our clients through education, ensuring that they are well-informed about their rights and options throughout their legal journey.
 This dedication to client education sets Dischley Law, PLLC apart in the competitive legal landscape.